 So, what does this mean for all my sysadmin comrades?
-While I wouldn't hit the panic button yet, Teams is going to require a bit more effort to deploy and manage than it used to.
+While I wouldn't hit the panic button yet, Teams is going to require a bit more effort to manage than it used to.
 On second thought, go ahead and hit the panic button, then come back and we'll finish going over everything you need to know.

 What's new in Teams 2.0?

-Why build a new Teams client?
+Why build a new Microsoft Teams desktop client?

 Why did Microsoft decide to build an entirely new application instead of overhauling the existing client?
 When trying to improve a product, it's fairly common to reach a point where it becomes easier to start from scratch than to build upon an older foundation.
-Especially as technology evolves and new frameworks and systems are developed, incorporating newer technologies into older platforms can be extremely challenging and resource-intensive.
+Especially as technology evolves and new frameworks and systems are developed, incorporating newer technologies into older platforms can be extremely challenging and resource intensive.

 Challenges with Microsoft Store apps